MikePohatu/Birdsnest-Explorer/documentation/intro/visualizer-first-steps.md

 ![Controls](/documentation/image/intro/controls.png)

 ### Refresh view
+The visualizer uses an algorithm to layout the nodes on the screen in a sensible way.
+Refreshing the view restarts this algorith to update the location of the nodes based on any changes e.g. the user manually moving certain nodes.

+If the number of nodes on screen exceeds 300, animation will be disabled to improve performance.

 ### Play mode
 In play mode, the view will automatically be refreshed as soon as a node is moved.
 If another node is moved before the layout has finished calculating, this process will cancel and be restarted.